-The great thing about Kahoot is that it saves your games so that you can refer to them at a later time!
+Kahoot allows you to save your games so that you can refer to them at a later time.

 Also, you can choose from games and/or templates already made and use those instead of starting from scratch.

-You do have to create an account (it’s FREE!), and students login using a pin that’s generated once they try to access the quiz, survey, or discussion that you’ve created.
+Before using, you must create an account (it’s FREE), and students log in using a pin that’s generated once they try to access the quiz, survey, or discussion that you’ve created.

-Individuals or student groups will create a username which will display as the game is played and viola!
-They’re all ready to start!
+Individuals or student groups will create a username which will display as the game is played, and that’s it.

 Once the game has started, individually or in small groups, students answer the questions on their devices.

-Use Kahoot to practice with students before an exam, review unit concepts, access prior knowledge of a subject, whatever!
+Use Kahoot to practice with students before an exam, review concepts, or access prior knowledge of a subject.

 2. Learn Zillion

-At the top of the page, choose between math or English language arts resources.
+At the top left corner of the page, choose between math or English language arts resources.

-Furthermore, the videos are created and narrated by educators and include a good variety of additional materials such as notes and implementation guides though you must register and/or pay to access these items.
+Furthermore, the videos are created plus narrated by educators and include a good variety of additional materials such as notes and implementation guides.

 3. Khan Academy

-Khan Academy is a video-based online teaching tool that categorizes videos based on learning objective.
+Khan Academy is a free, video-based online teaching tool that categorizes videos based on learning objective.

-Simply find a video that meets your learning objective and play it on the projector for students to see.
+Simply find a video that meets your learning objective and play it on the projector for students to view.